matthewgetz/rotini/website/versioned_docs/version-2.0.2/api/index.md

 Creates a new configuration error.
 Configuration errors are thrown by rotini when the program is built from the provided program definition and the definition contains invalid data.

 ### OperationError
 Creates a new operation error.
 Operation errors are thrown by rotini when the final parsed command operation is called and throws an error.

-That error is caught and re-thrown as a rotini operation error.
+### OperationTimeoutError
+Creates a new operation timeout error.
+Operation timeout errors are thrown by rotini when the final parsed command operation is called exceeds the configured (or default) timeout for promised operations.

 ### ParseError
 Creates a new parse error.
 Parse errors are thrown by rotini when a passed parameter cannot be reconciled by the rotini parser.
 This may be due to not finding the value in the program definition or because an invalid parameter was supplied for a defined argument or flag.